10up/brightcove-video-connect/readme.txt

 = How can I increase Maximum upload file size? = Maximum file size is determined by your webserver and PHP configuration.
 You need to set the value of upload_max_filesize and post_max_size in your php.ini. php_ini_loaded_file() can help you find where your PHP.ini is located.

+= How do I enable change tracking so I can see who updated a video and when they did it? = Create a custom field on your account with the label `_change_history`.
+Whenever a video is updated, the username and current time will be added to a list of changes recorded in this field.

 For nginx:
 http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size (client_max_body_size)
 For apache: